-“Even if you do your best to avoid touching door handles, stall doors, and faucets top in public restrooms, catching disease is not the only bad thing that can happen to you in these germ-ridden places,” warns our Pittsburgh public restroom accident attorney at SMA Law Group.
+“Even if you do your best to avoid touching door handles, stall doors, and faucets top in public restrooms, catching the disease is not the only bad thing that can happen to you in these germ-ridden places,” warns our Pittsburgh public restroom accident attorney at SMT Legal.

 Depending on where a public restroom is located, it can be used by thousands of people each day.
 But regardless of where a public restroom is located, the owner of the property has a duty to ensure a safe and sanitary environment for all visitors.
 The vast majority of businesses in Pittsburgh and elsewhere in Pennsylvania have public restrooms, including shopping malls, restaurants, retail stores, coffee shops, commercial businesses, hospitals, and other places.